farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_04_Lab4_Ex2_Retention_Policies.md

 10. On the **Decide if you want to retain content, delete it, or both** page, verify the **Retain items for a specific period** option is selected (if necessary, select it now).
 Then enter the following information for this option: <br/>

 	- Retain items for a specific period - select in this field, and in the drop-down menu that appears, select **Custom**.
 Three fields will appear - years, months, and days.
-For testing purposes, Holly want to test email retention immediately and not wait a matter of months or years.
-As such, set the time periods to the following values: **Years - 0, Months - 0, Days - 3**.
+For testing purposes, Holly wants to test email retention for emails in Joni and Lynne's mailboxes by only retaining emails that are less than one year old.
+As such, set the time periods to the following values: **Years - 1, Months - 0, Days - 0**.

 	- Start the retention period based on - **When items were created**